fingerprintjs/fingerprintjs-android/README.md

 `getFingerprint` and `getDeviceId` methods execute on a separate thread.
 Keep this in mind when using results on the main thread.

 Also the results are cached, so subsequent calls will be faster.
+TODO: this must be deleted.

 ## Versioning